 Hosted by two very funny comedians Rachel Fairburn and Kiri Pritchard-McLean and this podcast tells the stories of serial killers.
 True Crime may not be your thing and I respect that, but if it is or even if you think it might be – then this is for you.
 Their style is honest, straightforward and I can’t think of a better word than appropriate.
 When a joke needs to be made, then they will have you giggling – even if it is nothing to do with the story.
 But when detailing the gruesome facts, they are respectful.

 Available here: https://abcaudio.com/podcasts/the-dropout/

 The reason I included this podcast is to dispel two myths people have about podcasts: They have to run forever and big corporations cannot do them properly, only indies.
 This limited series podcast from ABC News in the US had the goal of telling a story and told it perfectly.
-If you don’t know about the Theranos (you know a company is dead when your spell checker wants you change it, right?!) story and how Elizabeth Holmes went from being lauded as a Silicon Valley Billionaire to criminal charges, then you need to listen to this.
-It interviews those from inside the company, the whistle-blowers and even thanks to ABC’s the accused (well, their lawyers).
+If you don’t know about the Theranos (you know a company is dead when your spell-checker wants you to change it, right?!) story and how Elizabeth Holmes went from being lauded as a Silicon Valley Billionaire to criminal charges, then you need to listen to this.
+It interviews those from inside the company, the whistle-blowers and even thanks to ABC’s connections the accused (well, their lawyers).
 Intrigue from start to finish and one of those you will try and binge listen to get to the end.

 If you change your mind and want to use your eyes also: check out my Netflix suggestions.